rometools/rome/docs/src/site/markdown/RomeAPIFAQ.md

 ## Rome API FAQ

-As we were designing and implementing Rome we had discusssions, brainstorming and code reviews on the API.
-We\'ve captured them in this document.
+As we were designing and implementing Rome we had discussions, brainstorming and code reviews on the API.
+We've captured them in this document.

 ### Do SyndFeed support arbitrary Metadata?